Why flexible discounts matter for your event

 How to set up discounts in your event

-Configure early bird pricing and understand how it works
+Configure special pricing and understand how it works

 -